Blog

 Products used:

-Mama Elephant Mod Heart dies
+Mama Elephant Postcard Combo dies

-Distress Oxide Ink – gathered twigs, ground espresso
+Distress Oxide Ink – speckled egg

 I appreciate you sharing your time with me.
 Have a fabulous day!